openSUSE/news-o-o/_posts/2012-09-14-opensuse-edu-li-f-e-12-2-out-now.markdown

 Minimum hardware requirement is **1GB of RAM** and **15GB free disk space**.
 Installation from USB stick will take about 40 minutes to complete, from a DVD it takes much longer.
 Check [this howto](http://lizards.opensuse.org/2012/09/13/live-fat-stick/) for creating live USB stick on vfat partition or other [GUI and terminal ways](http://en.opensuse.org/Live_USB_stick).

-Here is the sampling of some of the [softwares available on the iso](http://en.opensuse.org/openSUSE:Education-Li-f-e). Â Complete list of packages with versions [here](http://www.opensuse-education.org/%7Ecyberorg/opensuse-edu-life-1221-packages.html).
+Here is the sampling of some of the [softwares available on the iso](http://en.opensuse.org/openSUSE:Education-Li-f-e).
+Complete list of packages with versions [here](http://www.opensuse-education.org/%7Ecyberorg/opensuse-edu-life-1221-packages.html).

-Have a lot of funâ€¦
+Have a lot of fun…
 Your openSUSE Education Team